videah/VideahEngineLegacy/README.md

 ![](https://i.imgur.com/bQYMoGm.png)

-Personal Love2D Engine Project.

-Code is a bit of a mess right now and needs cleaning.
+This is a legacy version of VideahEngine, before I decided to rewrite it.
+Everything is old.
+Everything is bad.
+Beware.

 ## Licence